 One of the most common reasons for errors in spreadsheets is inconsistent formulas in Excel.
-You look at the first few cells and the formula looks exactly the same so you assume that the whole row is correct, but hidden somewhere is an inconsistent formula that will cause chaos later.
+You look at the first few cells and the formula looks exactly the same so you assume that the whole row is correct, but hidden somewhere is an inconsistent formula that will cause chaos.
 The idea of consistency is one of the good spreadsheet practices to be encouraged/ enforced.
+So how to find inconsistent formulas in Excel using Excel’s inbuilt free tools and addins?

 Below are some easy ways to find if there are any inconsistencies in a row or column of formula.
 We have ordered them in our opinion of usefulness

 Maps are not currently inbuilt into Excel, but as it is our first port of call for any spreadsheet, we have included it here.
-It is part of the Spreadsheet Professional package.
+It is part of the Excel Auditing Add In Course .

-If you spend any significant time reviewing spreadsheets, we highly recommend you invest in this tool.
+If you spend any significant time reviewing spreadsheets, we highly recommend you invest in a tool that allows you to easily analyse and correct spreadsheets.

 GOTO Special- inconsistent rows/ columns